michaelaoash/trump-comparison-gallup-ucsb/README.md

 Richard Nixon.
-For example, the fivethirtyeight version matches Trump approaching the November 2020 election with LBJ well into his second term (when the Vietnam War had been widely recognized as a disaster), which gives little insight into how LBJ was rolling towards a landslide reelection in summer of 1964.
-Gerald Ford's line begins at left with his first day in office, which was something like 1.5 years into the 4-year term that began with Nixon's election; thus, it is hard to calibrate Ford's approval against other presidents as re-election attempt approached.
+For example, the fivethirtyeight version matches Trump approaching the November 2020 election with LBJ well into his second term (when the Vietnam War had been widely recognized as a disaster), which gives little insight into how in summer and fall 1964 LBJ was rolling towards a landslide reelection.
+Gerald Ford's line begins at left with his first day in office, which was roughly 1.5 years into the 4-year term that began with Nixon's 1972 re-election; thus, it is hard to compare Ford's approval as Ford's re-election attempt approached with that of other presidents.

 The R code: